javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 };
 ```

+That's because `fetch` is an asynchronous operation, a macrotask.
+Transactions are closed before the browser starts doing macrotasks.

 Authors of IndexedDB spec believe that transactions should be short-lived.
 Mostly for performance reasons.

 Notably, `readwrite` transactions "lock" the stores for writing.
 So if one part of application initiated `readwrite` on `books` object store, then another part that wants to do the same has to wait: the new transaction "hangs" till the first one is done.
 That can lead to strange delays if transactions take a long time.

+So, what to do?

-In the example above we could make a new `db.transaction` before the line `(*)`.
+In the example above we could make a new `db.transaction` right before the new request `(*)`.

-Or, if we'd like to keep the operations together, in one transaction, then it's recommended to split apart IndexedDB transactions and "other" async stuff.
+But it will be even better, if we'd like to keep the operations together, in one transaction, to split apart IndexedDB transactions and "other" async stuff.

 First, make `fetch`, prepare the data if needed, afterwards create a transaction and perform all the database requests, it'll work then.

-To detect the moment of successful completion, we can listen to `complete` event:
+To detect the moment of successful completion, we can listen to `transaction.oncomplete` event:

 ```js
 let transaction = db.transaction("books", "readwrite");